Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - [CSS3](https://www.w3.org/Style/CSS/specs.en.html) - is used to style the HTML elements.
 - [Javascript](https://www.javascript.com/) - is used to manipulate the DOM elements and change styling based on a number of functions in the site.
 - [jQuery](https://jquery.com/) - library is used to extend the vanilla Javascript functionality and efficiently manipulate DOM elements both with IIFE functions and function declarations.
-- [Google Places API](https://cloud.google.com/maps-platform/places) - has been used to pull place information from Google using the place ID, into the 'request' dataset, which generates the objects for the listings loop.
+- [Google Places API](https://cloud.google.com/maps-platform/places) - has been used to pull place information from Google using the place ID, into the 'more info' sidebar, when a user clicks 'read more' on a listing.
 - [EmailJS](https://emailjs.com) - used as an API to send an email from the contact form on 'Contact' page and return an auto-reply to the user.
 - [Bootstrap](https://getbootstrap.com/) - a frontend framework used to create the base for styling the layout and elements on the page.
-- [GitHub](https://github.com) - used to for code version control and hosting.
+- [GitHub](https://github.com) - used for code version control and hosting.
 - [GitHub Pages](https://pages.github.com/) - used to deploy to a production environment accessible by users.
 - [GitPod](https://gitpod.io/) - browser based code editor used to write, edit and commit code directly to GitHub.
 - [Tiny PNG](https://tinypng.com/) - an image lossless compression tool used to reduce the site image assets.